-Lodge at Dry Pine Bay
+Lodge at Dry Pine Bay, French River, ON

-Private Lodge Facility
+design of Private Lodge Facility

 This project for a private shoreline retreat is located just north of the French River Canadian Heritage Waterway on the northeast shore of Dry Pine Bay adjacent to Meshaw Falls.
 The clients, extreme outdoor enthusiasts, and notable figures in the culinary industry requested the design of a flexible familial compound conceived of as a lodge that would however eschew a traditional approach towards vernacular typologies while producing atmospheres and effects that amplify the characteristics of terroir; an architectural parallel of modernist cuisine set against the rugged landscape of the Canadian Shield.